jpmedley/mdn-helper/README.md

 ### build

-Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, then builds the results as though you had used the `interface` command.
+Searches Chrome's IDL files for filenames matching the provided string, prompts you to select a specific file, then builds the results as though you had used the `css`, `header`, or `interface` command.
+For interfaces, this also outputs BCD if a file doesn't exist.

 **Syntax:** `build _searchString_`